 Franchises are like clothes – what you like may not be to everyone’s taste and vice versa.
 Different individuals have different likes and dislikes, which is why buying a franchise is very much a lifestyle decision.
 The franchise that you choose should be consistent with your current or chosen lifestyle, and this should be among your primary considerations (along with price, location, growth potential, etc), when buying a franchise.
 Your business choice should be discussed carefully with your immediate family, particularly if your decision may have an impact on them.
 In the end, only you can make the decision on what is the best franchise for you, and the process that you apply to this and the relative importance you attach to the variables involved will be unique to your situation alone.

 In the course of buying a franchise, you will need specialised legal, financial and accounting advice that can only be provided by firms or individuals with extensive franchising experience.
-A list of these appear in the Franchise Directory.
 The FCA run many seminars and workshops around Australia, and these are also very useful to learn more about specific aspects of franchising.
-For a list of events and locations, click here.
+For a list of events and locations, please see the Events section of the FCA website.